 The aim of Home Help care services is to enhance the quality of life for older adults by providing necessary support whilst promoting independence and maintaining dignity.
 It allows people to continue to live in the familiarity of their own homes and maintain their daily routine, enabling them to live life on their terms.

-What is a Home Help?
-What do they do?
+What does a Home Helper do?

 A Home Help, also known as a Home Helper, Care Worker or Care Assistant, is a professional who visits people in their homes to provide care and help with various daily activities.
 Their primary role is to support clients in maintaining independence and quality of life while living in the comfort of their own homes.